 Direct payments to landlords

 The council can pay landlords, if the tenant is:

 - vulnerable and can't manage their financial affairs

 - unlikely to pay their rent and have got into arrears before

 There are many reasons why someone cannot manage their money and paying the landlord may only be a short term arrangement.
 There are a number of local advice agencies who may be able to offer support.

 Checking of tenant claims

 You can tell us about a change of circumstances by phoning, writing or emailing us at email@example.com.
-If you are a landlord and need to speak to the Benefits Service, please use the Benefits landlord Information line on: 01273 296647.
+If you are a landlord and need to speak to the benefits service, please use the benefits landlord information line on 01273 296647.